saschadiercks/saschadiercks/README.md

 I've also developed a foundation in UX, UI and CRO.
 I've lead a team to improve the conversion rate.

-I've already build a Design System / Framework based on BEM and ITCSS because I like handcrafted solutions instead of the one size fits some solution.
+I've already build a Design System / Framework based on BEM and ITCSS because I like handcrafted solutions instead of the "one size fits some" solution.

 ## Let me tell your about my workflow